 Team Care Advantage | Diagnostic Tools | Treatment Options | Research and Innovation | For More Information

-Tremors.
-Stiff muscles.
-Slow movement.
-Difficulties with walking or balance.
-These symptoms are often telltale signs of Parkinson’s disease, a condition that afflicts two percent of individuals during their lifetime, and about one million Americans presently.
+Tremor, stiffness, slowness of movement, difficulty with walking and balance problems: these symptoms can be signs of Parkinson’s disease, a progressive neurological condition that affects 2 percent of individuals during their lifetime, and approximately one million Americans presently.

-The NorthShore Neurological Institute is a recognized leader in the treatment of Parkinson’s disease (PD) and Parkinson’s-related conditions as well as other movement disorders such as tremors, dystonia, chorea, tics, hemifacial spasm and spasticity.
-Our specialists thoroughly understand the intricacies of PD and other movement disorders, providing comprehensive, compassionate care that addresses not only the disease, but the whole person.
+The NorthShore Neurological Institute is a recognized leader in the treatment of movement disorders including Parkinson’s disease (PD), as well as other movement disorders such as essential tremor, dystonia, Huntington’s disease, tics, hemifacial spasm, ataxia and spasticity.
+Our movement disorder specialists are familiar with the diagnosis of these diseases and provide comprehensive, compassionate care that addresses not only the symptoms of the disease but also the individual.

 Team Care Advantage

-Our multidisciplinary movement disorders team takes a comprehensive approach to diagnosing and treating Parkinson’s disease and related conditions.
+Our multidisciplinary movement disorders team takes a comprehensive approach to diagnosing and treating Parkinson’s disease and other movement disorders.
 Our experts include fellowship-trained neurologists, neurosurgeons, physiatrists (who work closely with physical and occupational therapists), neurophysiologists and neuropsychologists.
-Dedicated nurse clinicians and a physician assistant are also critical members of the team, serving as a continuous resource and as the point of contact for patients and their families.
+Dedicated nurse clinicians and a physician assistant are important members of the team, serving as a continuous resource and as the point of contact for patients and their families.

-At NorthShore, we are innovators in the use of electronic medical records to gather information that carefully measures the severity and progression of Parkinson's disease over time.
-This data collection allows us to define best practices and record and relay important details of patient care for the benefit of doctor-to-doctor and doctor-to-patient communication.
+At NorthShore, we are innovators in the use of the electronic medical record to obtain information that carefully assesses the severity and progression of Parkinson's disease over time.
+The collection and analysis of this information allows us to define the best practices to treat these complex diseases, improve patient care and doctor-to-doctor and doctor-to-patient communication.

 Parkinson's Disease Diagnosis

-Our movement disorders doctors have access to advanced imaging technologies that include magnetic resonance imaging, dopamine transporter and single photon emission CT, positron emission tomography and ocular coherence tomography.
-We also have access to quantitative EEG and EMG and other sophisticated neurophysiology assessment tools.
+Our movement disorders physicians have access to advanced imaging technologies that include magnetic resonance imaging, dopamine transporter imaging, positron emission tomography and optical coherence tomography, quantitative EEG and other advanced neurophysiology assessment tools.

 Parkinson's Disease Treatment Options

-Parkinson’s is a progressive disease that usually can be controlled with medication.
-Managing this condition as soon as it is diagnosed is essential to patients’ long-term success.
+While Parkinson’s is a progressive disease, many symptoms can be controlled with medication.
+Managing this condition as soon as it is diagnosed is essential to patients’ long-term well being.
 We employ a multidisciplinary team approach to engage our patients and their families with the goal of developing individualized treatment plans.

-NorthShore neurologists have a variety of drug therapies at their disposal to help patients control their Parkinson’s symptoms, including tremors.
-Promising new drugs to help slow the progression of the disease are in the pipeline.
-At the forefront of novel therapeutics, our specialists participate in conducting clinical trials to ensure that our patients have access to the latest treatment options.
+NorthShore neurologists use a variety of drug therapies to help patients control their Parkinson’s symptoms including recently FDA approved drugs.
+In addition, our specialists participate in clinical trials to ensure that our patients have access to the latest treatment options.

-Some patients are unable to obtain sufficient relief through medications or physical measures.
-For these individuals, sophisticated brain surgery techniques including deep brain stimulation (DBS) can provide significant benefits.
-DBS involves the implantation of electrodes in the brain that electrically stimulate target areas.
-After undergoing DBS, most patients can reduce their medications by 50 percent or more and see long-lasting improvements in their Parkinson's symptoms.
+Some patients are unable to obtain sufficient relief through medications or physical measures or may develop complications of medical therapy.
+For these individuals, surgical approaches such as deep brain stimulation (DBS).
+DBS involves the implantation of electrodes in the brain that electrically stimulate specific target areas.
+After DBS the medications can be reduced by 50 percent or more and the patients can experience significant and long-lasting improvements in their symptoms

 The Neurological Institute’s experienced DBS team features neurologists, neurosurgeons and neurophysiologists.
-Specializing in the care of Parkinson’s disease patients, the team has treated more than 250 patients with this advanced surgical procedure since the mid-1990s.
+Specializing in the care of Parkinson’s disease patients, the team has treated several hundred patients with this advanced surgical procedure since the mid-1990s.

 Leaders in Research and Innovation

 Neurological Institute movement disorders specialists are international leaders in research and innovation.
-Our clinician investigators and their research teams have received more than $20 million in funding support, including from the National Institutes of Health and the Michael J. Fox Foundation.
+Our clinician investigators and their research teams have received funding support from the National Institutes of Health and the Michael J. Fox Foundation.
 We aim to develop methods to predict, prevent and halt the progression of Parkinson’s disease.
 Enrollment in our studies is ongoing.

-We also lead the Genetic Epidemiology of Parkinson’s Disease (GEO-PD) Consortium.
-GEO-PD includes investigators from 57 sites from 29 countries and 6 continents who share DNA and data for 38,686 PD cases and 34,871 control subjects.
-Their genetic discoveries have contributed to the development of new methods to treat Parkinson’s disease.
+We lead a consortium of a number of other neurology departments in universities and health systems in the country (Neurology Best Practices Research Network, NBPRN) that uses electronic medical record documentation that we have developed to help standardize neurological care to accurately assess clinical outcomes and develop best practices to treat Parkinson’s disease and other neurological disorders.
+We also participate in the Genetic Epidemiology of Parkinson’s Disease (GEO-PD) Consortium that includes investigators from 57 sites from 29 countries and 6 continents who share DNA and data for more than 38,000 Parkinson’s disease cases and 35,000 control subjects.
+Their genetic discoveries have contributed to the development of new methods to treat Parkinson’s disease and in advancing the knowledge of the disease causes.

 For More Information